giuseppeiacono/OCP-Java-SE-8/assertions_and_exceptions/README.md

 allow to resources to throw any ``Excpetion``, as shown in the image below:

 ![alt text](readme_resources/AutoCloseable-and-Closeable.png)

+## Suppressed exceptions
+It's totally legal and good practice throw an exception when ``AtuoCloseable`` and ``Closeable`` resources are closed.
+But what happen if another exception was already thrown previously?

+Java manage this case by following one simple rule:
+> the exception thrown by ``close()`` method is added to suppressed array if another exception was thrown previously

+Look at [SuppressedExceptions.java](src/try_catch_with_resources/SuppressedExcpetions.java) to see a couple of examples.

 ## Exam tricks
 > **"expression" meaning** \
 > Any question about assertions that refers to "expression" without specify if it is a boolean test or